phamou/Portfolio/README.md

 # [3.
 Heart Disease Predictor](https://github.com/phamou/Heart-Disease-Predictor/blob/master/heart-disease-classification.ipynb){:target="_blank"}
 ## Overview
-Predicting heart-disease using machine learning (Classification) This notebook will look into using Python-based ML and data science libraries in an attempt to build a ML model capable of predicting whether someone has heart disease or not based on their medical record.
+Predicting heart-disease using machine learning (Classification).
+This notebook will look into using Python-based ML and data science libraries in an attempt to build a ML model capable of predicting whether someone has heart disease or not based on their medical record.

 The problem will be divided in these different sections: